eliotbyte/focuz-api/README.md

 # Focuz API

-Backend API for a note-taking application with workspaces, topics, and activities.
+Backend API for a note-taking application with workspaces, notes, charts, and activities.

 ## Quick Start